- What is MATCH Lab?

 - How does MATCH Lab work?

-Successful participants will come together for the Raising Money for Your Art clinic, a two-day intensive fundraising and professional development opportunity in Melbourne on Wednesday 31 January and Thursday 1 February 2018.
+Successful participants will come together for the Raising Money for Your Art clinic, a two-day intensive fundraising and professional development opportunity.

 This clinic will help attendees workshop their fundraising aspirations and develop their careers as creative entrepreneurs.
 Attendees will benefit from a wealth of information on raising money for projects, planning projects for different types of fundraising activities, strategies for fundraising success and nurturing relationships with donors and sponsors.